julienlucas/fast-feedback-demo-next/README.md

-This is a repo from great concept saas app on Next from https://github.com/leerob/fastfeedback
+This is a repo from great concept saas app on Next.js from https://github.com/leerob/fastfeedback

 # Fast Feedback